clareaulab/clareau-lab-website-old/join/index.md

 projects available concerning these topics individually and interdisciplinary.
 We can accept graduate students from most Tri-I programs.

-## Staff scientists

-We are recruiting individuals interested in building the research program in the lab.
-Responsibilities and positions vary depending on experience, educational background, and research interests.
-If you think that you may be a good fit for the lab, please reach out!

 {% include section.html %}